Integrates database, Salesforce, SugarCRM, and Chartio to generate responsive reporting for sales opportunity transaction logs

 “We wanted our data to be clean and stable, so with this replica, we now have historical data on record.
 We can go back several months and troubleshoot - see the reasons that this or that process broke, and check the interactions.”

 The team adds, “We’d previously had eight people doing 40 hours a week on this.
 This was a process that used to involve taking days to build things out in SQL, then spending hours in Excel.
 We got that down to five minutes a day, and it’s fantastic.”
 The team also reports that executive satisfaction regarding this important sales data is much higher now that the Tray Platform’s workflows provide more-responsive reporting and greater visibility.

-Being able to offload reporting from production to parallel reporting tables has empowered the team to get proactive about its data maintenance and the way it uses insights.
+Being able to offload reporting from production to parallel reporting tables, even across both cloud-based and on-prem services. has empowered the team to get proactive about its data maintenance and the way it uses insights.
 “Now that we have better headlights, we’re identifying problem areas faster, so when errors do happen, we can engage the team responsible to fix the problem.”

 “Previously, we were playing catch-up.
 Now, we can have teams go out there and take action in a timely manner, and our error rate is going down big time.
 Error rates had originally been in the 60% range.
 We’re down into the single digits now, at about 8% presently,” explains the team.

 “This absolutely seems like a use case that we and other enterprise companies could use in the future.
 A database sync for two database sources that are separate, with the ability to define when you fire it off, and how often.
 This would definitely be of use for customers who have fragile databases.”